marcorentap/legoom-id-demo/README.md

 ---

 Setup sail's docker environment and choose a database service.
+Note that Legoom ID uses S3 as the storage service.
+You may install `MinIO` through Sail, or use [other S3-compatible services](https://laravel.com/docs/11.x/filesystem#amazon-s3-compatible-filesystems).
 ```bash
 php artisan sail:install
 ./vendor/bin/sail up
 ```
+then set up S3 environment in `.env`

 In another terminal, run
 ```